 2. Avoid auditory overstimulation

 Many students with sensory processing challenges are overly sensitive to sound.
-Acoustic panels can help divide a classroom for better spatial boundary definition (which may help with visual overstimulation) while reducing classroom noise with sound absorbent walls.
+Acoustic panels can help divide a classroom for better spatial boundary definition (which may help with visual overstimulation) while reducing classroom noise with sound-absorbent walls.
 Of course, keep portable options handy for other scenarios.
-Noise canceling headphones may help with problematic transitions and activities such as fire drills or pep rallies.
+Noise-canceling headphones may help with problematic transitions and activities like fire drills or pep rallies.

 3. Provide opportunities for heavy work and deep touch pressure input

 Pulling a heavy wagon, carrying a box of books, sweeping the floor with a weight attached to the broom, and using a weighted lap pad at intervals are all examples of this type of proprioceptive input which may help with calming and organizing for both sensory avoiders and sensory seekers.
 Sensory seekers may need additional heavy work activities such as a Wiggle Space, while sensory avoiders may want to regroup in a Chill Corner.

 Young sensory cravers will love center time activities with various textures like finger paints and sand and water play options.
 However, sensory avoiders may find these activities stressful and threatening.
 Having options for both is key.
 Try using Kwik Stix to replace finger or tempera paints for touch-sensitive children.
 Non-toxic and touch-friendly options like Sandtastik are a good choice for sand tables.
 Additional fine motor tools give more handling options to include sensory avoiders in play.
 Exercise putty and tools can be used as a replacement for modeling clay.

 Students with sensory processing challenges may do better with additional structure.
 Providing a visual support schedule like SchKIDules or visual timers may help support self-regulation skills and prevent off-task behaviors.